The Inheritance

 1925

-At Perth Town Hall, Lindrum set up an Australian record break of 1,879 against Claude Falkiner, whose skill with the nursery cannon was greatly renowned.
-Walter admitted he had received many tips from Falkiner on this aspect of the game.
+At Perth Town Hall, Lindrum set an Australian record break of 1,879 against Claude Falkiner, renowned for his skill with the nursery cannon.
+Walter later admitted he had received many tips from Falkiner on this aspect of the game.

 1927-1928

-Lindrum continued playing exhibition matches against McConachy, making many four-figure breaks.
-In June 1927, he claimed a world speed record when, at Melbourne, he made an unfinished break of 816 in 23 minutes.
-In 1928, he embarked on his first overseas tour in New Zealand with McConachy, where he set a record break of 1,475.
+Lindrum continued playing exhibition matches against McConachy, making numerous four-figure breaks.
+In June 1927, he set a world speed record in Melbourne, making an unfinished break of 816 in just 23 minutes.
+In 1928, he embarked on his first overseas tour to New Zealand with McConachy, where he set a record break of 1,475.

 1929-1930

-The first historic meeting between Walter Lindrum and the leading English professional, Willie Smith, took place in Melbourne.
-Lindrum won the first leg by 24,234-22,147, but Smith levelled the match by winning the second leg by 23,446-22,317 (YMCA Hall, Sydney).
-Tragically, the deciding leg (YMCA Hall, Sydney) was abandoned due to Lindrum's girlfriend Rosie falling seriously ill.
-Walter married her by her bedside at the hospital on 23 August 1929, but she passed away a few hours later.
-Smith refused to accept the trophy, insisting that it be awarded to Lindrum.
-The match scores at the time it was abandoned were Lindrum 21,431 and Smith 19,308.
+The historic first meeting between Walter Lindrum and leading English professional Willie Smith took place in Melbourne.
+Lindrum won the first leg 24,234–22,147, but Smith levelled the match by winning the second leg 23,446–22,317 (YMCA Hall, Sydney).
+Tragically, the deciding leg was abandoned due to Lindrum’s girlfriend Rosie falling seriously ill.
+Walter married her bedside at the hospital on 23 August 1929, but she passed away shortly after.
+Smith refused to accept the trophy, insisting it be awarded to Lindrum.
+At the time of abandonment, the scores were Lindrum 21,431 and Smith 19,308.

-Walter Lindrum established himself as history's best billiard player when he made a world-record break of 3,262 against Willie Smith.
+Walter Lindrum cemented his place in history as the best billiard player ever by setting a world-record break of 3,262 against Willie Smith.

-Lindrum not only played the game brilliantly but also with honour.
-In a match against McConachy at the Memorial Hall, London, in February 1930, he detected a thousand-point error in his favour and alerted the referee to credit a thousand points to McConachy.
+Lindrum played not only brilliantly but with honour.
+In February 1930, during a match against McConachy at Memorial Hall, London, he noticed a thousand-point error in his favour and alerted the referee, ensuring McConachy received the points.

-Lindrum continued to compile his thousand breaks and aggregate scores in London.
-In his final match against Smith, Lindrum's devastating dominance set numerous records: the highest individual aggregate (36,256), the largest winning margin (21,285), a record match average (262), and a record number of four-figure breaks (11).
+Lindrum continued to set records in London, including his final match against Smith, where he achieved: the highest individual aggregate (36,256), the largest winning margin (21,285), the highest match average (262), and a record number of four-figure breaks (11).

-Walter Lindrum was invited to meet with British Prime Minister Ramsey MacDonald and Irish President Cosgrave.
-He spoke highly of their hospitality.
+Lindrum was invited to meet with British Prime Minister Ramsay MacDonald and Irish President W.T.
+Cosgrave, and he expressed his appreciation for their warm hospitality.

-Lindrum concluded his first English tour by being a guest of honour at a celebratory dinner commemorating his performances, which was chaired by the Earl of Lonsdale (Hugh Lowther).
-Sporting dignitaries in attendance included cricketer Jack Hobbs, regarded by many as the greatest English batsman ever, and cyclist Steve Donoghue, who won six English Derbies.
+He concluded his first English tour as a guest of honour at a celebratory dinner, chaired by the Earl of Lonsdale (Hugh Lowther).
+The event included sporting dignitaries like cricketer Jack Hobbs, regarded as one of England’s greatest batsmen, and cyclist Steve Donoghue, who won six English Derbies.

 1930-1931

-Lindrum played a warm-up match against Falkiner, conceding an 8,000-point start, and won by 28,799 to 19,523 despite the injury.
-Australian cricket great Don Bradman attended the match on 19 September, having set a record inning of 334 two months prior.
+Despite the injury, Lindrum played a warm-up match against Claude Falkiner, conceding an 8,000-point start.
+He won 28,799 to 19,523.
+Australian cricket legend Don Bradman, fresh from his record 334 innings, attended the match on 19 September.

-The major event of this season was the International Gold Cup Tourney, in which Walter Lindrum conceded a 7,000-point start to each opponent.
-He defeated Tom Newman in the final with a mammoth chase to win the Gold Cup by 25,807 to 24,436, during which a remarkable phase of play saw Lindrum make two 2,000+ breaks in four visits to the table, scoring 7,665 points at an average of 1,916 points per visit.
-Walter credited a photo of his beloved Rosie as a source of inspiration for him to raise his level of play after being out of form for the first few days of the match.
+The highlight of the season was the International Gold Cup Tournament, where Lindrum gave each opponent a 7,000-point head start.
+He triumphed over Tom Newman in the final with a massive chase, winning the Gold Cup 25,807 to 24,436.
+During the match, he produced a remarkable sequence of play, making two breaks of over 2,000 points in just four visits to the table, totaling 7,665 points at an average of 1,916 points per visit.
+Lindrum credited a photo of his beloved Rosie as the inspiration that helped him elevate his game after struggling during the first few days of the tournament.

-Soon after his monumental victory, Lindrum was summoned to give a performance for King George V and Queen Mary.
-The King had closely followed Lindrum's performances in the tourney, memorising his averages and aggregate scores, and was entertained by Lindrum's prowess in the nursery cannon, while the Queen was enthralled by Walter's repertoire of trick shots.
-Walter was then gifted a token of appreciation by the King: a pair of gold and enamel cuff links bearing the King's monogram.
-He proudly wore those cufflinks on important occasions for the rest of his life.
+Soon after his monumental victory, Lindrum was invited to perform for King George V and Queen Mary.
+The King, who had closely followed Lindrum’s tournament performances and memorised his averages and total scores, was impressed by Lindrum’s skill in the nursery cannon.
+Meanwhile, the Queen was captivated by Walter’s repertoire of trick shots.
+In recognition of his performance, the King presented Walter with a pair of gold and enamel cufflinks bearing the royal monogram—an honour he proudly wore on special occasions for the rest of his life.

-Lindrum published his first book, Billiards, in 1930, which was reprinted in a fifth edition in 1976.
+In 1930, Lindrum also published his first book, Billiards, which was reprinted in a fifth edition in 1976.

 1931-1932

-Lindrum and Newman commenced their Australian tour in Sydney.
-Spectator interest in billiards declined due to the Depression and the increased use of nursery cannons, which lacked excitement for the average spectator.
+Lindrum and Newman began their Australian tour in Sydney, but spectator interest in billiards waned due to the Depression and the increased use of nursery cannons, which lacked excitement for the average viewer.

-Lindrum was to miss the championship in his third English season, which he spent mostly on a North American exhibition tour in Canada and the USA with Tom Newman.
-The tour made a financial loss due to a lack of sponsorships and a disappointing turnout.
+Lindrum missed the championship in his third English season, spending most of the year on a North American exhibition tour with Tom Newman in Canada and the USA.
+The tour ended in financial loss due to poor sponsorship and disappointing attendance.

-The nursery cannon problem escalated, with McConachy exploiting them in match play.
-It prompted the Billiards Association and Control Council (B.A. & C.C.) to make necessary rule changes and prevent the game's downfall.
+The issue with nursery cannons worsened, particularly with McConachy exploiting them in matches.
+This led the Billiards Association and Control Council (B.A. & C.C.) to introduce rule changes to prevent the game’s decline.

 1932-1933

-The baulk-line rule affected Lindrum's scoring ability.
-Giving starts of 6,000 points to all his opponents, while subject to the new rule, proved beyond Lindrum's abilities; he failed to win the 1933 Gold Cup Tourney.
-However, Walter Lindrum would have won all his matches in the 1932-1933 English season on level terms.
+The baulk-line rule impacted Lindrum’s scoring ability, and giving starts of 6,000 points to all opponents under this rule proved too much.
+As a result, Lindrum failed to win the 1933 Gold Cup Tourney.
+However, had he played on level terms, he would have won all his matches during the 1932-1933 English season.

 1933

-In April 1933, amidst the heavy match schedule, Lindrum married his secretary, Alice "Patricia" Hoskin (27), in London.
-Patricia was born in Violet Town, Victoria, Australia.
+In April 1933, during a packed match schedule, Lindrum married his secretary, Alice "Patricia" Hoskin (27), in London.
+Patricia, originally from Violet Town, Victoria, Australia, became his wife.

-After countless hours of practice acclimatising to the new rules, Lindrum mastered the baulk-line rule and won the World Championship, defeating Davis by a close 694-point margin in the final after a gigantic struggle.
+After countless hours of practice adjusting to the new baulk-line rule, Lindrum mastered it and went on to win the World Championship, defeating Joe Davis by a narrow 694-point margin in a fiercely contested final.

-On the way home to Melbourne, Lindrum and his wife were accompanied by Mr. and Mrs. McConachy on his visits to South Africa and India to perform exhibition matches.
-He registered a new world record for fast scoring when he compiled 1,000 points in 28 minutes in Johannesburg.
+On their way back to Melbourne, Lindrum and his wife, accompanied by Mr. and Mrs. McConachy, traveled to South Africa and India for exhibition matches.
+In Johannesburg, Lindrum set a new world record for fast scoring by compiling 1,000 points in just 28 minutes.

 1934

-After heated negotiations, the B.A. & C.C. agreed to Lindrum's demand that Australia would host the 1934 World Championship, the first to be played outside England, and was organised by the Australian Amateur Billiards Council (AABC) to coincide with Melbourne's Centenary celebrations.
+After heated negotiations, the B.A. & C.C. agreed to Lindrum’s demand that Australia host the 1934 World Championship, the first to be played outside England.
+Organised by the Australian Amateur Billiards Council (AABC), the championship coincided with Melbourne's Centenary celebrations.

-The championship was held at the Railways Institute Building in Flinders Street, Melbourne.
-The Governor of Victoria, Lord Huntingfield, performed the official opening ceremony on September 24, while Prime Minister Lyons opened the final on October 15, at the invitation of Captain Alfred Treacy OBE, the President of the AABC.
-Walter Lindrum successfully defended his world championship title on home soil against Joe Davis and Clark McConachy, winning by a close margin of 875 points in the final against Joe Davis.
+Held at the Railways Institute Building in Flinders Street, Melbourne, the championship was officially opened by the Governor of Victoria, Lord Huntingfield, on September 24.
+Prime Minister Lyons opened the final on October 15, at the invitation of Captain Alfred Treacy OBE, President of the AABC.
+Lindrum successfully defended his world championship title on home soil, defeating Joe Davis and Clark McConachy.
+He won the final against Joe Davis by a narrow margin of 875 points.

 1935-1949

-Walter Lindrum quickly became involved with fundraising efforts for the war, refusing to be paid for his services.
-His first fundraising effort was with the Racing Patriotic Appeal Fund.
-Lindrum played exhibition matches with ten leading Victorian amateurs, including future world champion Tom Cleary.
+Walter Lindrum quickly became involved in fundraising for the war, refusing payment for his services.
+His first effort was with the Racing Patriotic Appeal Fund, where he played exhibition matches with ten leading Victorian amateurs, including future world champion Tom Cleary.

-Lindrum performed endless exhibitions in every mainland state, including visiting military camps to entertain the troops for as long as 12 hours at a time.
-During WWII, he performed around 4,000 exhibition matches, raising funds for the war effort in addition to the proceeds from his book Billiards.
-The heavy schedule greatly impacted his health and contributed to his marriage breakdown.
+Lindrum performed countless exhibitions across all mainland states, even visiting military camps to entertain the troops for up to 12 hours at a time.
+During WWII, he completed around 4,000 exhibition matches, raising significant funds for the war effort, in addition to proceeds from his book Billiards.
+The intense schedule took a toll on his health and contributed to the breakdown of his marriage.

 1950-1956

 In 1950, McConachy challenged Lindrum for his world billiards title.
-Lindrum declined, having already achieved all in the game and lacking in the training required for a championship match.
-He subsequently retired in July and forwarded the championship trophy to the B.A. & C.C.
+Lindrum declined, feeling he had accomplished everything in the game and lacked the necessary training for a championship match.
+He retired in July and forwarded the championship trophy to the B.A. & C.C.

-Walter Lindrum's mother, Harriet, passed away in 1951 at the great age of 86.
-Walter dearly attributes his passion for the sport and the desire to win to her.
+Walter Lindrum’s mother, Harriet, passed away in 1951 at the age of 86.
+Walter often credited her with instilling in him his passion for the sport and his drive to win.

-In April 1954, Walter Lindrum (54), was granted a divorce from his wife Alicia (47).
-He married for the third time in July 1956 to Beryl Russell.
+In April 1954, Walter (54) was granted a divorce from his wife Patricia (47).
+He married for the third time in July 1956 to Beryl Carr.

 1957

-With financial backing from the Federal Government, Walter Lindrum embarked on a goodwill tour of South-East Asia, covering Singapore, Malaysia, Hong Kong, and Taiwan, with funds raised to be donated to charities in those countries in the hope of helping more Asians study in Australia.
-One highlight of the tour was 7,500 schoolchildren attending a Taiwan exhibition.
+With financial backing from the Federal Government, Walter Lindrum embarked on a goodwill tour of South-East Asia, visiting Singapore, Malaysia, Hong Kong, and Taiwan.
+Funds raised during the tour were donated to charities in these countries, with the goal of helping more Asians study in Australia.
+A highlight of the tour was an exhibition in Taiwan attended by 7,500 schoolchildren.

 1958

-Along with his M.B.E. in 1951, Walter Lindrum was appointed O.B.E. in the 1958 New Year Honours List for his contributions to charitable causes.
-He raised over £2 million for charity in his lifetime.
+In 1951, Walter Lindrum was appointed M.B.E., and in the 1958 New Year Honours, he was named O.B.E. for his significant contributions to charitable causes.
+Over his lifetime, he raised more than £2 million for charity.

-Lindrum was awarded many other honours, including the life governorships of the Royal Children's Hospital, St. Vincent's Hospital, Alfred Hospital, and the Royal Victorian Institute for the Blind.
+Lindrum received many other honours, including life governorships at the Royal Children's Hospital, St. Vincent's Hospital, Alfred Hospital, and the Royal Victorian Institute for the Blind.

 1960

 Walter Lindrum passed away on 30 July 1960, aged 61, while on holiday with his wife in Surfers Paradise, Queensland.
-The cause of death was listed as heart failure.
-On 2 August 1960, he was given a state funeral at St. Paul's Cathedral in Melbourne, which was attended by over 1,500 people.
+The cause of death was heart failure.
+On 2 August 1960, a state funeral was held at St. Paul's Cathedral in Melbourne, attended by over 1,500 people.

-Lindrum was buried at Melbourne General Cemetery.
-A distinctive monument consisting of a marble billiards table, a brass cue, and balls was erected in memory of Walter Lindrum thanks to the champion cyclist, Sir Hubert Opperman, who raised the funds.
+Lindrum was laid to rest at Melbourne General Cemetery.
+A distinctive monument, featuring a marble billiards table, a brass cue, and balls, was erected in his memory, with funds raised by champion cyclist Sir Hubert Opperman.

-Lindrum was featured on the 1981 Australian 60-cent postage stamp and was inducted into the Sport Australia Hall of Fame and the Western Australia Sporting Hall of Champions in 1985, as well as being an inductee of the Goldfields Sporting Hall of Fame in 2005.
-His house in Albert Park, Melbourne, is acknowledged by the Port Phillip Council for its historical association with him.
-Walter Lindrum is widely regarded as one of the greatest Australian sporting heroes of all time.
+Walter Lindrum was featured on the 1981 Australian 60-cent postage stamp and was inducted into the Sport Australia Hall of Fame and the Western Australia Sporting Hall of Champions in 1985.
+In 2005, he was also inducted into the Goldfields Sporting Hall of Fame.
+His house in Albert Park, Melbourne, is recognised by the Port Phillip Council for its historical significance.

 References